-6.3.
-Adaptive Scheduling Using Parallelism Feedback
+C. Adaptive Scheduling Using Parallelism Feedback

 Fine-grained multithreaded jobs, such as those written using Cilk, can change parallelism as they execute.
-Thus, statically allocating a fixed number of cores when a job arrives is often inefficient, as the number of cores that can be used 780 by the job depends on whether it is in its low- or high-parallelism phases.
+Thus, statically allocating a fixed number of cores when a job arrives is often inefficient, as the number of cores that can be used by the job depends on whether it is in its low- or high-parallelism phases.
 Thus, Agrawal et al. [13] proposed an adaptive scheduling strategy that dynamically adapts the number of cores allocated to a job based on an estimate of the job's dynamic parallelism.
-Given a job, this scheduler periodically collects the number of steal-cycles and work-cycles and mug-cycles on each processor allotted to the job in runtime and uses this information to decide whether the job needs more processors or whether a program occupies too many processors.
-The scheduler dynamically adapts the number of processors of the program accordingly.
-While the details are not relevant, this scheduler monitors all jobs' runtime characteristics and periodically changes the core allocation based on
+While the details are not relevant, this scheduler monitors all jobs' runtime characteristics and periodically changes the core allocation based on these characteristics.

-790 these characteristics.